deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 "About a third of us still do, yes."

 We were silent for some time.
-Vedreg slowly went bluer and bluer until suddenly he erupted.
-"WHY?!" he demanded.
+Vedreg slowly went bluer and bluer until suddenly he erupted. *"Why!?"* he demanded.

 "I don't know."
 Jenkins responded, calmly.

 "You *don't know?* You're wearing the symbol of this...this masochism on your arm and you *don't know* why your people believe it?"

-"I know why I believed it."
-Jenkins said.
+"I know why I believed it," Jenkins said.
 "I didn't know any better."

 "But...!"